-Where a viability appraisal successfully shows non-viability of delivering the requirements of CS12, the Council may elect to require an overage clause.
+Where a viability appraisal successfully shows non-viability of delivering the requirements of CS12, the Council may will elect to require an overage clause.

 If so, this will be incorporated into a Section 106 Agreement.
-It will usually be based on the final revenues (Gross Development Value) of the completed development compared with the Financial Viability Appraisal submitted with the application, taking into account what is generally accepted within the industry to be a reasonable developer profit level, (presently typically 20% of Gross Development Value).
+It will usually be based on the final revenues (Gross Development Value) of the completed development compared with the Financial Viability Appraisal submitted with the application, taking into account what is generally accepted to be a reasonable developer profit level, having regard to Planning Practice Guidance on viability.